ibufu/vue2-scrollspy/README.md

 Declares container of sections for elements to scrollspy.

-1. Use `v-scroll-spy="{data: 'section'}"` to add a `section` data property in scope Vue instance that is binded to the section index.
+1. `v-scroll-spy="{data: 'section'}"`: add a `section` data property in scope Vue instance that is binded to the section index.

-2. Use `v-scroll-spy="{allowNoActive: true}"` to allow no active sections when scroll position is outside of the scrollspy container.
+2. `v-scroll-spy="{allowNoActive: true}"`: allow no active sections when scroll position is outside of the scrollspy container.
 Default behavior is too keep active at least one section in any case.

-3. Use `v-scroll-spy="{offset: 50}"` to add an offset for scroll and active events.
+3. `v-scroll-spy="{offset: 50}"`: add an offset for scroll and active events.

-4. Use `v-scroll-spy="{time: 200, steps: 30}"` to set the animation options.
+4. `v-scroll-spy="{time: 200, steps: 30}"`: set the animation options.

 5. `$scrollTo(index: int)` is provided on scope Vue instance to invoke a scroll to the given section index.

+6. `v-section-selector`: set section which should scrollto

 ### **v-scroll-spy-active**

 Set the `active` css class on element that match the index of current scrollspy.

-1. Use `v-scroll-spy-active="{selector: 'li.menu-item', class: 'custom-active'}"` to customize elements selection and class name to apply.
+1. `v-scroll-spy-active="{selector: 'li.menu-item', class: 'custom-active'}"`: customize elements selection and class name to apply.
 By default, it will use direct children and apply `active` class.

 ### **v-scroll-spy-link**

 Add click handler on children elements that will scroll to the related section.

-1. Use `v-scroll-spy-link="{selector: 'a.menu-link'}"` to customize elements selection.
+1. `v-scroll-spy-link="{selector: 'a.menu-link'}"`: customize elements selection.
 By default, it will use `a` to select all links.

 ### Bezier animations